-Trainees who meet requirements of the PGCert for Brunel University will have the opportunity to study for this alongside the QTS (QTS is accredited by Hillingdon SCITT).
+Trainees who meet requirements of the PGCert for Brunel University will have the opportunity to take this alongside the QTS (QTS is accredited by Hillingdon SCITT).
 There will be 3 assignments for this during the training year.

-During the training year, trainees will teach in 2 different Partner Schools.
-Trainees will spend the majority of the year in 1 Partner School (where they were interviewed).
-The 2nd placement is for the duration of 6 weeks, where trainees will be placed in a contrasting school.
+During the training year, Trainees will teach in 2 different Partner Schools.
+Trainees will spend the majority of the year in the main placement school (where they were interviewed).
+The 2nd placement is for the duration of 6 weeks, where Trainees will be placed in a contrasting school.
+The majority of our Partner Schools located in Hillingdon with others in neighbouring boroughs.

 Hillingdon SCITT are looking for ambitious applicants who are passionate, enthusiastic, committed and have a desire to share that with children and young people of all abilities.